 The Quebec Government is providing financial assistance to Wind-Do Energy Inc. for the development of its midscale wind turbines network.
 The 500 000$ project will create a head of the series within Wind-Do’s new facilities in Saint-Léonard, Montréal.

 Midscale wind turbines can address large markets if they provide competitive edges and efficiency comparable to those of giant wind turbines.
-Wind-Do Energy is about to meet this challenge; this is why the Quebec Ministry of Economy and Innovation, through its Innovation program, provides 150 thousand dollars to assist the development of wind turbines with modern engineering tools and equipment.
+Wind-Do Energy is about to meet this challenge; therefore, the Quebec Ministry of Economy and Innovation, through its Innovation program, provides 150 thousand dollars to assist the development of wind turbines with modern engineering tools and equipment.

 Wind-Do’s midscale wind turbines operate in small networks, which provides a competitive edge over giant wind turbines because they can be configured precisely to the needs of its customers.